-If the load shed by the Reserve Market tripping (offered by other EDBs) is insufficient to stabilise the Grid, further automatic load reduction is required.
+If the load shed by the Reserve Market tripping is insufficient to stabilise the Grid, further automatic load reduction is required.

-Each EDB must unless exempted have available at all times two blocks of load each of 16% of its total load to be shed by automatic under-frequency relays.
+Each EDB must (unless exempted) have available at all times two blocks of load each of 16% of its total load to be shed by automatic under-frequency relays.

-In Waipa's case the Automatic Under-Frequency Load Shedding (AUFLS) relays are owned by Transpower.
+In Waipa's case the Automatic Under-Frequency Load Shedding (AUFLS) relays are owned, operated and maintained by Transpower.